-Tucked away at the confluence of the three rivers Ellé, Isole and Laïta, Quimperlé is best discovered from bottom to top so start your visit from the lower town and make your way up to the upper town via cobbled alleyways, stairs, bridges and footbridges.
+Tucked away at the confluence of the three rivers Ellé, Isole and Laïta, Quimperlé is best discovered from bottom to top so start your visit from the lower town and make your way up to the upper town via narrow cobbled streets, steps, bridges and footbridges.

 Dive into its historical past and find out how the town grew around its Abbey.